MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 In the documentation, we use the acronym **DCHU** to refer to the above principles.
 Below, you'll find guidance on how to make your driver package DCHU-compliant.

+Additionally, Universal drivers also benefit from the principles of driver isolation.
+You'll find detailed guidance on how to follow these best practices in the ["Driver Isolation and Universal Drivers"](https://review.docs.microsoft.com/en-us/windows-hardware/drivers/develop/driver-isolation) page.

 Also check out [Universal Driver Scenarios](universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.

 ## Requirements